Announcing our Club Reopening!

 We are open (virtually!)

 In order to play in these games, you will need to sign on to BBO (www.bridgebase.com).
 If you are not already a member, you will need to register with a username and select a password (registration is FREE).
-Note that in order to play in our club games, you will need to enter your ACBL member number and you will need to fund your BB$ account using a credit card.
+Note that in order to play in our club games, you will need to enter your ACBL member number (if you are a member) and you will need to fund your BB$ account using a credit card.
 Instructions for doing all that can be found below.

 You will need to register for our online games beginning two hours before game-time (so anytime after 11:15 am on the day of the game).